Browse > Home / Archive by category 'Civil Liberties'

 1. War

 Governments kill in times of war but it’s never clear that they have reached their aims from an IR perspective.
 Apart from the the death and destruction there’s the awkward legislation that follows in times of war.
 Wars are expensive, your taxes rise to pay for them and they don’t come down once the war is over.
 Your civil liberties get eaten up and you never get them back.
-There is still legislation in the country which was made in World War One and is not getting repealed anytime soon.
+There is still legislation in this country which was made in World War One and is not getting repealed anytime soon.
 There are both selfish and selfless reasons to opposed war.
 The killing of innocent men, women and children and the fact that 10 years after Iraq they are still groping our b*llocks at the airport – nobody wins.

 2. Agricultural Policy

-I suppose we should be grateful that we have agricultural market at all since we have food and people in North Korea don’t.
-But distortions in the agricultural markets in the form of trade tariffs, subsidies and regulation (although I do appreciate that this is slightly simplifying things) are the reason some people on this planet still don’t have food despite the fact we have the capacity to produce more than enough for everyone.The food system isn’t fair and, sadly, the many meaningful efforts to make it more fair (e.g. Fairtrade) simply amount to more distortions.
+I suppose we should be grateful that we have agricultural markets at all since we have food and people in North Korea don’t.
+But distortions in the agricultural markets in the form of trade tariffs, subsidies and regulation (although I do appreciate that this is slightly simplifying things) are the reason some people on this planet still don’t have food despite the fact we have the capacity to produce more than enough for everyone.The food system isn’t free/fair and, sadly, the many meaningful efforts to make it more fair (e.g. Fairtrade) simply amount to more distortions.

 Further more agriculture is one of the biggest polluters.
 Were the markets not so stilted I’ve no doubt that people in cities would be eating a greater variety of fresher produce grown in carbon neutral, pollution-free, super-efficient vertical farms by now.
 More importantly those who previously had no seat at the table would be able to eat at last.